 While families busily gather supplies the week before school starts, the average classroom teacher has been busy all summer gathering supplies — including the library books that will keep students engaged and excited about reading all year long.
-The cost of stocking that library is no small expense and without some of the free and low cost ideas that follow, it would be nearly impossible to provide students with a classroom library that is well stocked.
+The cost of stocking that library is no small expense and without some creative shopping, it would be nearly impossible to provide students with a classroom library that is well stocked.

-How to Get Free and Low Cost Books for the Classroom Library
+How to Get Free and Low-Cost Books for the Classroom Library

 1. Garage Sales

 Spring and summer are the perfect times to scout out yard and garage sales to supplement your classroom library.
 Look for sales that advertise children’s items, as they frequently have children’s books on sale as well.

 Teacher Brandi Forman swears by yard sales: “When I would ask about buying all of the books at yard sales people would always ask why.
 A lot of the time they just gave me the books or sold them to me very cheap when I said I was a teacher.”
 It’s always worth asking whether a seller is willing to give you a discount if you buy a large quantity of books from their garage sale.